 There are business cases where auditing should be disabled.
-The intent of this guide is to cover such cases and detail directions on how to disable auditing from inside the reseller admin user account.
+The intent of this guide is to cover such cases and detail directions on how to disable auditing from inside the merchant admin user account.

 Directions on disabling auditing

 - Tap the row for the targeted User.

 - Navigate to the Edit Shipping Account card.

 Customer under contract with different provider.
 Lost and damage claims management, carrier agreement optimization, data analytics and more can be performed despite another provider auditing the account.

 Customer doesn’t have a need for auditing and claim filing.
 Home-grown systems for filing disputes might already exist for a customer.
 Disabling the auditing could be useful in such cases.